Icebreaker (novel): Reviews

 People Magazines anonymous reviewer said that "the action in Icebreaker is fitful at best" and that the book was "not at all up to Gardner's (first) 007 outing, License Renewed.
 The Russian villain, however, is an original and sometimes interesting menace."The Globe and Mail crime critic Derrick Murdoch believed Icebreaker was Gardner's best Bond novel thus far.
 "In most technical respects (writing, plotting and minor-character sketching), he is more skilful and more painstaking than Fleming even attempted to be.
 On the other hand, nobody since the Grimm brothers could equal Fleming's gift for improvising such audaciously grotesque adversaries as Dr. No, Blofeld, Auric Goldfinger and his henchman, Oddjob.
 To make up for the lack of gnomes or behemoths, Gardner offers a plot of labyrinthine complexity, subtler than any of Fleming's.
 In short, he has taken more risks in Icebreaker to display his own talents, and it has paid off.".

 Mel Watkins, writing in The New York Times Book Review, praised Gardner for adding "a touch of the plot subtlety of less insistently action-oriented thrillers."
 He also applauded Gardner's updating of Bond.
 "Although Mr. Gardner's Bond is less raffishly macho and arrogant than previously depicted," observed Watkins, "the spirit of the 007 series remains intact, and few Fleming admirers are likely to object.
 There is, in fact, something appealing about a James Bond who can react to women with some sympathy and confusion at a crucial moment."

-Long-time Gardner admirer and Listener crime critic Marghanita Laski believed Icebreaker "is one of his best yet in his 007 mode."
+Long-time Gardner admirer and The Listener crime critic Marghanita Laski believed Icebreaker "is one of his best yet in his 007 mode."
 She especially admired the book's Finnish setting which she said "has been good thriller value since Gavin Lyall introduced it."